MANIFESTO FOR MY UN-USELESS REVIEWS

 SMALL OPEN WORLD GAMES

-this ultimately serves to create a space which you become intimitly familiar with, the yakuza franchise for one is a great example, in how it uses the limited space of kamurocho, and has the player create an intimate bond with the layout and streets, and through repeat enforcement, creates an internal memory of the city's physical space. its often through repeat exposure to the same enviornment, as opposed to continually opening up the world, to new and unfamiliar enviornments, which is the standard of things in open world games, that distinguishes a small open world from its counterparts.
+this ultimately serves to create a space which you become intimately familiar with, the yakuza franchise for one is a great example, in how it uses the limited space of kamurocho, and has the player create an bond with the layout and streets, and through repeat reinforcement, creates an internal memory of the city's physical space. its often through repeat exposure to the same enviornment, as opposed to continually opening up the world, to new and unfamiliar enviornments, which is the standard of things in open world games, that distinguishes a small open world from its counterparts.

 to provide a few case studies: